Addison Gallery of American Art

 The Addison Gallery of American Art is an academic museum dedicated to collecting American art, organized as a department of Phillips Academy in Andover, Massachusetts.

 History

+The gallery was created by Phillips Academy alumnus and benefactor Thomas Cochran in 1931 to mark the school's 150th anniversary.
+Cochran also donated 50 paintings to start the collection.
+The Addison Gallery is named after Cochran's late friend Keturah Addison Cobb.
+The building was designed by architect Charles A. Platt.

 Directors of the gallery include Bartlett H. Hayes, Jr. (1940–1969), Christopher C. Cook (1969–1989), Jock Reynolds (1989–1998), Adam D. Weinberg (1999–2003), Brian T. Allen (2004–2013), Judith F. Dolkart (2014–2019), and Allison N. Kemmerer (2021-).

 In the spring of 2006, the Phillips Academy Board of Trustees approved a $30 million campaign to renovate and expand the Addison Gallery.
 Construction on the Addison began in the middle of 2008 and was completed in 2010.
 The project was designed by Centerbrook Architects & Planners.